thecoda/desynced-teal/README.md

 ## Development

-Any mods then go into `src/<modname>`
+All your code goes under:
+- `src/teal/<modname>` for teal files to be transpiled
+- `src/resources/<modname>` for `def.json`, meshes, images, and raw `.lua` files

 To transpile to lua, run `./build.sh` in the `teal-mods` directory.
+It'll then:
+- transpile the teal to lua in `build/lua/<modname>`
-It'll output the lua to `target/<modname>`
+- merge the lua files with the resources to `build/target/<modname>`

-Once built you can symbolically link the mod build output folder into the desynced mods folder.
+Once built you can symbolically link the `build/target/<modname>` output folder into the desynced mods folder.
 For the example "silo" mod the command for this is:

-    mklink /D target/silo ../mods/silo
+    mklink /D build/target/silo ../mods/silo

+Subsequent builds can then be immediately followed by F7 to reload.

+Alternately, you can modify the build script to copy the folder once built.